Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Introduction

 \ \\

 \textbf{Convention}: Throughout this paper, we follow the convention stated below. \begin{itemize} \item We consistently fix a prime $p>0$.
-If we need to refer to another prime different from $p$, we denote it by $\ell$. \item All rings are assumed to be commutative with a unity (unless otherwise stated; cf.\ Theorem \ref{exactstilt} (2)).
+If we need to refer to another prime different from $p$, we denote it by $\ell$. \item All rings are assumed to be commutative and unital (unless otherwise stated; cf.\ Theorem \ref{exactstilt} (2)).
 We mean by a \textit{ring map} a unital ring homomorphism. \item A local ring is a (not necessarily Noetherian) ring with a unique maximal ideal.
 When a ring $R$ is local, then we use $\fm_R$ (or simply $\fm$ if no confusion is likely) to denote its unique maximal ideal.
-We say that a ring map $f: R\to S$ is \textit{local} if $R$ and $S$ are local rings and $f^{-1}(\mathfrak{m}_{S})=\mathfrak{m}_{R}$. \item Unless otherwise stated, we mean by a \textit{pair} a pair $(A, I)$ consisting of a ring $A$ and an ideal $I\subseteq A$. \item The Frobenius endomorphism on an $\mathbb{F}_{p}$-algebra $R$ is denoted by $F_R$.
+We say that a ring map $f: R\to S$ is \textit{local} if $R$ and $S$ are local rings and $f^{-1}(\mathfrak{m}_{S})=\mathfrak{m}_{R}$. \item Unless otherwise stated, a pair $(A, I)$ consisting of a ring $A$ and an ideal $I\subseteq A$ will be simply called a \textit{pair}. \item The Frobenius endomorphism on an $\mathbb{F}_{p}$-algebra $R$ is denoted by $F_R$.
 If there is no confusion, we denote it by $\textnormal{Frob}$. \end{itemize}

 \begin{acknowledgement} The authors are grateful to Professor K. Fujiwara for his continued support and comments.
-Our gratitude also goes to Professor S. Takagi, Shunya Saito, and Ryo Ishizuka for their advice on the content of this paper. \end{acknowledgement}
+Our gratitude also goes to Professor Shunsuke Takagi, Shunya Saito, Ryo Ishizuka, and Kazuki Hayashi for their advice on the content of this paper.
+Finally, we sincerely thank the referees for their careful reading and valuable suggestions.
+The second-named author was partially supported by JSPS Grant-in-Aid for Early-Career Scientists 23K12952.
+The third-named author was partially supported by JSPS Grant-in-Aid for Scientific Research(C) 18K03257 and Scientific Research(C) 23K03077. \end{acknowledgement}